datafeedr/slate/source/includes/v1/_query-object.md

 ]
 ```

 Search operators make it possible to perform specific types of queries on fields.
-Which operator you choose depends on the allowed [Query Type(s)](#query-types) of the field.
+Which operator you choose depends on the allowed [Query Type(s)](#query-types) for that field.

 Operator | Meaning | Argument | Example
 ---|---|---|---